Skip to main content Skip to navigation

 I am an NSERC Postdoctoral FellowLink opens in a new window in the Astronomy and Astrophysics group at the University of Warwick, working within the white dwarf research groupLink opens in a new window with Pier-Emmanuel TremblayLink opens in a new window.
 I am interested in theoretical stellar astrophysics and its application to white dwarfs, with the aim of using these stellar remnants as probes of Galactic, stellar, and planetary evolution.

-White dwarfs are ubiquitous stellar remnants that cool continuously over billions of years and thereby act as "cosmic clocks".
-They thus provide a powerful way to study the formation and evolution of stars and planets over the history of the Galaxy.
-However, exploiting this potential requires a thorough understanding of their physical properties, in particular their cooling process.
+White dwarfs represent the final stage of the life cycle of more than 95% of all stars.
+These dense, inert stellar remnants cool continuously over billions of years and thus act as "cosmic clocks", providing a powerful way to study the formation and evolution of stars and planets throughout the history of our Galaxy.
+In order to exploit this remarkable potential, we first need a detailed understanding of the physical properties of white dwarfs, in particular their slow cooling process.

-My current research primarily focuses on the development of detailed models of the structure and evolution of white dwarfs, based on state-of-the-art physical theories and numerical techniques.
-I am especially interested in the phenomenon of core crystallisation (a phase transition that causes the stellar core to solidify into a crystal) and its influence on the cooling process.
-I also study the complex effects of chemical element transport in the stellar envelope (due to diffusion, convection, and winds) on the evolution of white dwarfs.
+My current research primarily focuses on the development of state-of-the-art models of the structure and evolution of white dwarfs, based on a wide range of physical theories and numerical techniques.
+I am especially interested in the phenomenon of crystallisation — a phase transition that causes the stellar core to freeze into a solid state — and its influence on the cooling process.
+I also study the complex effects of chemical element transport in the stellar envelope (due to diffusion, convection, accretion, and winds) on the evolution of white dwarfs.

 Furthermore, I am interested in the analysis of the hundreds of thousands of white dwarfs recently discovered by the Gaia satelliteLink opens in a new window in the local region of the Galaxy.
-I build and use atmospheric models to interpret photometric and spectroscopic observations of white dwarfs and thereby determine their fundamental stellar parameters (such as mass, temperature, composition, and age).
-I pay particular attention to white dwarf binary systems, which are sources of gravitational waves and supernovae and thus provide important clues about these phenomena.
+I build and use atmosphere models to interpret photometric and spectroscopic observations of white dwarfs and thus determine their fundamental parameters (mass, radius, temperature, composition, and age).
+I pay special attention to white dwarfs in binary systems, which provide important insights into stellar evolution, gravitational waves, and supernovae.

 Photo